Goropizing: the use of incorrect etymologies.

 The problem is that Semitic words are based on roots of three consonants.
 For example, Arabic qrš means “to chew, to bite, to grind” and also “to earn money”.
 Many words are derived from it.
 Qirš can be a shark and a coin, qariš means cheese, while a mu-qriš is someone who has made a lot of money.

 This system makes it very easy to goropize, because the number of consonants is very limited, while many sounds are exchangeable.
 There are four S-like sounds (sibilants) and two T-like sounds (dentals) that can be converted into each other.
 Something similar can be said about two Ks and the G. In nearly all languages, L and R resemble each other.
 It starts to look as if, in a system in which all words have three consonants, any word can be derived from any other word.

 If in this way you cannot find the etymology you fancy, you can always look in related languages.
 Arabic is derived from an ancient language from which Hebrew and Syriac are also derived.
 It is certainly possible that in these languages, word meanings have survived that are lost in Arabic.
 If you don’t want to deduce the word for shark from qrš, because you don’t like the idea that qirš means “biting fish”, you can still deduce it from Hebrew qrš, “plank”, and construct an etymology in which the fish is likened to floating wood.

-In short, it is possible that a serious researcher recognizes an etymology that is completely credible and in accordance to the linguistic laws, but still incorrect.
+In short, it is possible for a serious researcher to recognize an etymology that is completely credible and in accordance with the linguistic laws, but still incorrect.
 A similarity can indicate a real connection between two words but can also be just coincidence.
 This means that in the Semitic languages, etymology can only be used if it is accompanied by a statistical test.
 If it is not, like the Luxenberg Thesis on the origins of the Quran, we’re dealing with untested speculations.